Sign-up for our digital mailing list

 Events & Groups Calendar

-Gala Pride and Diversity Center welcomes all individuals regardless of ethnicity, ability, gender identity, sexual orientation and age.
+Gala Pride & Diversity Center welcomes all individuals regardless of ethnicity, ability, gender identity, sexual orientation and age.
 Stop by the Center for a cup of tea and a fabulous chat!